Let's face it: Sales teams are revenue orgs, and customer support teams are spending orgs.

-Correlating an AE's 'closed won' deals with revenue for the business is significantly easier than a 5-star conversation rating given to a support rep. And, well, not everything can be correlated, especially when you face the classic, early-stage nightmare of sample size — even more painful in the B2B space.
+Correlating an AE's 'closed won' deals with revenue for the business is significantly easier than streamlining customer support and getting 5-star conversation rating given to a support rep. And, well, not everything can be correlated, especially when you face the classic, early-stage nightmare of sample size — even more painful in the B2B space.

 Beyond Functional KPIs

 We've all been there: A new quarter begins, and your team starts working on OKRs for the next three months, ensuring alignment with the company’s strategy.

 In the old startup days, Customer Support/Success teams used to base their planning on the functional KPIs they owned by default.
 This, for a Customer Support team, could be First Response Time or NPS.

 In my humble opinion, while you need to track those down to make sure the foundation is working correctly, there's another approach to goals that can help you strategically position any team within your company as a relevant, revenue-generating engine.

 If you ask me, the beauty of OKRs is the focus on impact rather than task completion.

 For example, instead of setting "Creating 10 Knowledge Base articles" as a KR, go for something like "25% more customers check out our help documentation".

 Bonus Insight: There is also some discussion around whether you should use percentages or absolute numbers to track the progress of your KRs.
 While there is no rule of thumb here, my preference is usually percentages/conversion rates as it makes you agnostic of the potential volume that specific initiatives could have, often out of your control.

 The next natural question you might be asking yourself is: What's the impact of, e.g., having more customers checking out the documentation?
 And we'll delve into that in a minute!